By: Kendall Jones on February 25th, 2022

 Failing to Assess Risks & Creating Contingencies

 Every construction project comes with risks.
 Completing a risk assessment should be part of your estimating process.
-For one, it helps in your bid/no bid decision making.
+For one, it helps in your bid/no-bid decision-making.
 A good estimator can identify a project that is too risky and pass on submitting a bid.
-It also helps to determine how much to estimate in for contingencies.
+It also helps to determine how much to estimate for contingencies.

 Failing to assess risks and build in contingencies to your estimate will be detrimental when things go wrong.
 The bigger the risk, the more time you should spend on determining ways to mitigate them and how that could impact your costs.
 You likely won’t be able to recoup the losses that occur should an unforeseen issue crop up once construction is underway.

 Making Uneducated Guesses

 Don’t gamble on your bids by making uninformed or uneducated guesses in your estimating.
 Tracking job costs on every project is a great way to ensure your estimates, and ultimately your bids, are as accurate as possible.